cassiozen/useStateMachine/README.md

 Besides the finite number of states, the state machine can have extended state (known as context).

-You can provide the initial context value as the first argument to the State Machine hook, and use the update function whithin your effects to change the context:
+You can provide the initial context value as the first argument to the State Machine hook, and use the update function within your effects to change the context:

 ```js
 const [state, send] = useStateMachine({ toggleCount: 0 })({